The Best Organic Skin Care According To Your Skin Type: An MD Explains

 Your face may be only 4.5 percent of your skin’s surface area, but it’s the 4.5 percent with which you greet the world every day, so it deserves special attention.
 Finding the best face-care products for your skin type requires patience and persistence.
 Just because the first organic product you try doesn’t work does not indicate that organic face products are not for you—it just means you haven’t found the right one.
 Taking a skin-type approach can help you figure out where to begin.

-You lucky duck.
-If you have normal skin, you don’t struggle with redness, reactions, breakouts, dryness, or dullness—and the rest of the world envies you!
-A basic routine for normal skin involves cleansing every night (always!) and providing adequate moisture and sun protection.
+Average skin means your skin doesn't swing to any extreme; you don’t struggle with redness, reactions, breakouts, dryness, or dullness.
+A basic routine for this skin involves cleansing every night (always!) and providing adequate moisture and sun protection.
 Exfoliation once a week will keep cell turnover healthy and allow products to penetrate more effectively.

 Suggested natural ingredients for normal skin: